What is a Signal-to-Noise Ratio?

 What is a good Signal-to-Noise Ratio (SNR) value?

-An SNR value above 20 dB is generally considered good for most applications.
-Higher values indicate clearer signals and better performance.
+A good SNR value is typically above 20 dB for most applications.
+Higher values indicate better signal quality and less interference.

 How does SNR affect network performance?